hongpham/Workshop-Protect-your-IoT-fleet/Module 2: Audit your IoT Fleet/README.md

 Now you know exactly that 2 Things SensorDevice01 and SensorDevice02 are using the same X.509 to connect to AWS IoT.
 This is not a good configuration.
 Move to the next step to mitigate this noncompliant finding.

-## 2. Take actions to mitigate audit findings
+## 2. Mitigate noncompliant findings

+There are multipl methods to automate remediation for noncompliant IoT devices after running Device Defender Audit.
+You can write script/tools to use AWS CLI/SDK to take actions on noncompliant device when you receive notification from AWS Device Defender.
+Another options is to use AWS Device Management to push update/patches to your devices at scale.
+In this module, we will use a different approach: use Device Defender's Mitigation Actions feature to fix noncompliant devices.

 ### 2.1 Define mitigation actions

+AWS IoT Device Defender provides predefined actions for the different audit checks.
+You need to configure those actions for your AWS account and then apply them to a set of findings.

+1. Sign in to AWS Account.
+From AWS console home, go to IoT Device Defender.

-From IoT management console, click **Defend**, **Mitigation Actions**.
+2. From IoT console, click **Defend**, **Mitigation Actions**.
 From the top right conner, click **Create** to create a new Mitigation Actions.

+3. Provide a name for this action.
+You can name it **Update-device-certificate**.

+4. Now you need to choose which action Device Defender will perfom.
+Click on the drop down list **Action type** to see the [list of supported actions](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-mitigation-actions.html).

-To see the list of supported actions, you can look at [this document](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-mitigation-actions.html).
-In this Lab, let's create a Mitigation Actions **Update device certificate** that will take action to deactivate the certificate.
+5. Since we want to remediate noncompliant finding **Device certificate shared**, choose **Update device certificate** action type to deactivate the certificate.

 <img src="../images/ma-updatedev.png"/>

-Now, you'll need to give Device Defender permisison to perform this mitigation action.
-To do so, you create an IAM role or select an existing role that allow action **"iot:UpdateCertificate"** .
-Since we don't have a role with this permisison, let's ask AWS IoT to create a new one.
+6. You need to give Device Defender permisison to perform this mitigation action.
+Under **Permission**, expand **Permissions** and **Trust relationships** to look at what permission and trust relationship is required.

+7. To create a new IAM role with these permisison, you need to create a new one.
 Click **Create Role** and enter a role name.
+Then click **Create role**.
+This role will have AWS managed policy **AWSIoTDeviceDefenderAddThingsToThingGroupMitigationAction**

 <img src="../images/ma-permission.png"/>

+8. Under **Parameters**, you should see **Deactivate** is choosen as the action Device Defender should take.
+Note: currently Action Type Update device certificate only has one Action - Deactivate.

-Leave everything else as it is and click **Save**.
+9. Leave everything else as it is and click **Save**.

 Now we can apply this mitigation actions to the audit findings.